 - 4. The accused was among three or more assembled persons; and - 5.
 There was a intention to commit an offence or carry out a common purpose; and - 6.
-The accused's conduct caused another to reasonably believe that the accused or another of the assembled group would either:

-cause a breach of the peace; or

-needlessly or without good reason, provoke others to breach the peace.
+The accused's conduct caused another to reasonably believe that the accused or another of the assembled group would either: - cause a breach of the peace; or - needlessly or without good reason, provoke others to breach the peace.

-Commentary Burden and standard of proofThe prosecution must prove all the elements beyond reasonable doubt.
+The prosecution must prove all the elements beyond reasonable doubt.
 The defence does not need not to prove anything, however if the defence establishes to your satisfaction that there is a reasonable doubt, then the prosecution has failed.

-IdentificationIn Court, the prosecution should identify the person charged by clearly pointing out that person in Court.
-The prosecution must provide evidence to prove that it was the accusedwho was among three or more assembled people.
+In Court, the prosecution should identify the person charged by clearly pointing out that person in Court.

+The prosecution must provide evidence to prove that it was the accused who was among three or more assembled people.